Differential form: Integration

 A differential k-form can be integrated over an oriented k-dimensional manifold.
 When the k-form is defined on an n-dimensional manifold with n > k, then the k-form can be integrated over oriented k-dimensional submanifolds.
-If k = 0, integration over oriented 0-dimensional submanifolds is just the summation of the integrand evaluated at points, with according to the orientation of those points.
+If k = 0, integration over oriented 0-dimensional submanifolds is just the summation of the integrand evaluated at points, according to the orientation of those points.
 Other values of k = 1, 2, 3, ... correspond to line integrals, surface integrals, volume integrals, and so on.
 There are several equivalent ways to formally define the integral of a differential form, all of which depend on reducing to the case of Euclidean space.